vamsi51080/Wiki-Search-Application/README.md

 - Add pagination to handle large search result sets.
 - Implement advanced search filters (e.g., sort by relevance or date).
 - Add auto-suggestions to enhance search functionality.

+## Live Demo

+The application is live and can be accessed at [Wiki Search App](https://wikisearch21.ccbp.tech).